Slipperboard/firmware/README.md

 make precommit
 ```

+This command also runs `make devcontainer-test` to ensure the dev container
+remains functional by building the firmware inside it.

 ## Emulator

 You can run the firmware inside the [Wokwi](https://wokwi.com/) emulator to test
 changes without hardware.
 First install the Wokwi CLI (for example with
-`npm install -g @wokwi/cli`), build the project, and launch the emulator:
+`curl -L https://wokwi.com/ci/install.sh | sh`), build the project, and launch the emulator:

 ```bash
 make build   # [CI]